Refried Bean Dip Recipe

 Well, here ya go.
 A delicious vegan bean dip that is easy and made from scratch.
 You’ll have lots to pass around or to freeze for the future.

-• Dried pinto beans are the classic bean used in all refired bean recipes and it is also packed with protein.
+• Dried pinto beans are the classic bean used in all refired bean recipes and are also packed with protein.

 • Vegetable broth